Getschonnik/.NET_Wiki_CenterControl/README.md

 # .NET_Wiki_CenterControl
+(written by Matti 'Getschonnik' W.)

-Center a control by another control as reference.
+* Center a control by another control as reference.

 ' To center a label, textbox or another control.